 "The head used to read out his report during the version and no time wasted in the meeting gomeeting - it took ages.
-Now GVO makes the report available well in advance of the meeting cies and time saving aspects of GVO helped so that governors spend their time asking relevant questions, not wasting valuable time listening to the report."
+Now GVO makes the ing through the policy line-by-line.
+The efficien report available well in advance of the meeting cies and time saving aspects of GVO helped so that governors spend their time asking relevant questions, not wasting valuable time listening to the report."
 Shillingstone primary school's chair Susie Poë also tells how, before they used GVO, a building project had led to more than 200 emails being exchanged between colleagues, making it incredibly hard to keep track of who said what and when.
 "It could never happen now that GVO provides a central location for communication."